Exploring South America: Planning a Trip to the Galapagos and Machu Picchu

 What To Do in the Galapagos

 Since the Galapagos are a collection of islands, there’s an almost unlimited number of things to see and do in the Galapagos.
-For this portion of your Machu Picchu and Galapagos Islands tour, you can fill your itinerary with a variety of experiences, from diving expeditions that get you up close and personal with the region’s unique marine life to visits to wildlife centers where expert guides will teach you all about the species that call these islands their home.
+For this portion of your Machu Picchu and Galapagos tour, you can fill your itinerary with a variety of experiences, from diving expeditions that get you up close and personal with the region’s unique marine life to visits to wildlife centres where expert guides will teach you all about the species that call these islands their home.
 Or, for those who want to experience a bit of everything, why not choose a luxury cruise that shows you the best of the islands?

 Scott Dunn Private Travel Specialist Hannah Dawson says:

-“Peru is a country bursting with stunning scenery, color, and culture - not forgetting one of the most iconic world wonders.
+“Peru is a country bursting with stunning scenery, colour, and culture - not forgetting one of the most iconic world wonders.
 It’s just full of diverse experiences and fascinating history.
 Then, add in the Galapagos for the ultimate trip of a lifetime discovering the incredible underwater world, walking around ruins, exploring lava fields, or meeting playful sea lions and giant turtles.
 No day is the same.
 Every day will feel like waking up on a new island with drastic landscapes set under beautiful starry skies; suddenly you are in a whole other world.”

 If you want even more inspiration, take a look at our guide on everything you need to know about the Galapagos islands.